ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/async-await.md

 ➜  async-await-solution git:(main) ✗ cat queue-microtask/counting-progress-bar.html
 ```

-this one uses `queueMicrotask` to attempt to split the heavy task into pieces and give the browser a chance to paint changes but it does not work as expected:
+The `counting-progress-bar.html` uses `queueMicrotask` to attempt to split the heavy task into pieces and give the browser a chance to paint changes but it does not work as expected:

 ```html
 <!doctype html>